 Treatments for Hemorrhagic Strokes

 If an individual suffers a hemorrhagic stroke, doctors must act immediately.
 The most common way to treat the internal bleeding is to lower a patient’s blood pressure.
 Usually the patient is given drugs to help control the swelling, reduce headaches, and minimize the bleeding.
 The amount and prescription must be carefully administered because the brain tissue is sensitive, and if oxygen is cut off for long, it can cause lasting damage.

 When medication do not work, doctors perform surgery.
 The type of surgery depends on the cause and form of the hemorrhagic stroke.
 Surgeons try to repair blood vessels and stem the bleeding.
 However, like with any inpatient procedures, surgery can be dangerous.
 If not performed properly with the appropriate care and precision, the patient can be injured for life.

 Do not Suffer in Silence.
 Contact Power, Rogers & Smith, L.L.P. today.

 At Power Roger & Smith, L.L.P., we understand how traumatic a stroke can be, especially one as rare as the hemorrhagic stroke.
 Patients entrust doctors with their lives, expecting proper care and treatment.
 Unfortunately, that is not always the case.
 If you or a loved one has sustained lasting injury because a physician improperly diagnosed, treated, or overlooked a hemorrhagic stroke, call our firm today.
-Our Chicago medical malpractice attorneys have the experience and knowledge to fight on your behalf.
+Our Chicago stroke malpractice attorneys have the experience and knowledge to fight on your behalf.
 We do not take cases like these lightly.
 When you hire us, you can trust that you are in good hands.
 Because of this, you do not pay unless we win!